 For the budget conscious traveller, buying tickets in person at the train station is probably the best option.
 Most stations have English-speaking staff, but to avoid confusion or delay, write down your travel dates, destination and train number.
-Stations accept cash or Chinese bank cards and issue you with your tickets on the spot.
+Stations accept WeChat Pay/AliPay, cash or Chinese bank cards and issue you with your tickets on the spot.
 The only downside is that you are likely to face long waiting times in queues, as ticket machines only scan Chinese ID cards and stations tend to be very busy.
 Tickets go on sale at stations 28 days prior to departure.

 #2 From a Ticket Agent